-From the collection of Taamrat's letters84 we know that several years later Makonnen was accused of murder.
+From the collection of Taamrat's letters we know that several years later Makonnen was accused of murder.
 This took place during the Italian occupation of Ethiopia in 1937.
 We do not know whether it was a political action to be ascribed to the Ethiopian resistance to the Italians which perhaps he, due to his English education, supported from the outset, but Taamrat's letters are ambiguous and seem to suggest just a murder.
-More than that, his cousin Tadesse Jacob, during a private conversation,85 explained it by his bad conduct on his coming back from England.
-We do know that he died at a young age in 1940 from illness.86 bitterness and disappointment during their lifetime.
+More than that, his cousin Tadesse Jacob, during a private conversation, explained it by his bad conduct on his coming back from England.
+We do know that he died at a young age in 1940 from illness.

+I have drawn a picture of two Beta Israel boys, Taamrat Emmanuel and Makonnen Levi, who like other Falasha pupils had to face bitterness and disappointment during their lifetime.
 Both of them were taken out of Ethiopia by Jacques Faitlovitch, the Jewish missionary who was also known as the 'Father of the Falashas', in order to be educated in western/Ashkenazi Judaism and transformed from Beta Israel to Jews of Ethiopia.
 Taamrat had been completely involved in Faitlovitch's dreams, spending long periods in Italy.
 He was dedicated throughout his life to the education of his own group even though he did not share all Faitlovitch's views by any means.
 Makonnen had the experience of a short educational program in London with a Jewish family which faced serious economic difficulties and could not afford to maintain him.
 Makonnen died a few years after he had been accused of murder.
 Here we have two completely different lives and two characters who played peculiar roles in the shaping of the group's identity.